IRC with SSL and OTR Encryption

 Cover

-IRC is a chat protocol active since early nineties, it belongs to a time when internet services were developed for the sake of communication rather than for profit, intrusive advertising and social control.
+IRC is a chat protocol active since the early nineties.
+It belongs to a time when internet services were developed for the sake of communication rather than for profit, intrusive advertising, and social control.

 You can chat on IRC with people all around the world, using strong encryption, in a matter of minutes.

-There are plenty of IRC servers with hundreds active channels each, all you need is a IRC client to access them.
-This article shows how to properly configure the open source IRC client Irssi to achieve an encrypted connection between your client and the server you connect and even more between you and the people you chat with.
+There are plenty of IRC servers with hundreds of active channels each.
+All you need is an IRC client to access them.
+This article shows how to properly configure the open-source IRC client Irssi to achieve an encrypted connection between your client and the server you connect to, and even more importantly, between you and the people you chat with.

 IRSSI

-Irssi is a minimal command line IRC client available for most Linux distributions, on recent Ubuntu and Debian is already compiled with SSL support but to enable OTR you need to install a plugin:
+Irssi is a minimal command-line IRC client available for most Linux distributions.
+On recent Ubuntu and Debian distributions, it’s already compiled with SSL support, but to enable OTR, you need to install a plugin:

 apt-get install irssi irssi-plugin-otr